Kabuki, nohgaku (noh and kyogen), and bunraku puppet theater make up the essential forms of Japanese theatrical entertainment

 What is Kabuki?

-Kabuki is arguably the most famous form of Japanese theater and began in the early 17th century in Kyoto, where legend has it that a shrine maiden in the city's Izumo Grand Shrine began performing a new style of dance drama.
+Kabuki is arguably the most famous form of Japanese theater and began in the early 17th century in Kyoto, where legend has it that a shrine maiden in the city's Izumo no Okuni Grand Shrine began performing a new style of dance drama.
 Those presentations caught the attention of the imperial court, where she was invited to perform.

 With that royal seal of approval, rival troupes quickly emerged and kabuki evolved into a performance by women that brought together dance and drama.
 Kabuki soon spread to Edo, modern-day Tokyo, and kabuki theaters became the place to be seen as they featured the latest fashions and styles, as well as entertainment.